macpuffin/nebl-tipbot/commands.md

-# Neblio tipbot Commands
+# MacPuffins TipBot Commands
 ​
-This document provides a list of commands for the tipbot in the Neblio Slack channels.
+This document provides a list of commands for the tipbot in the MacPuffin Coin Slack channel.
 ​
 In order to not spam general discussion, please get familiar with those commands on the ‘random’ channel.
 ​